kmammou/v-hacd/README.md

 > ⚠️ **DEPRECATED & ARCHIVED**
 > This project is no longer maintained.
-For a modern, AI-powered convex decomposition tool with automatic error-threshold-based hull count, please see **[CoACD — Collision-Aware ACD](https://github.com/SarahWeiii/CoACD)**.
+For a modern, convex decomposition tool with automatic error-threshold-based hull count, please see **[CoACD — Collision-Aware ACD](https://github.com/SarahWeiii/CoACD)**.

 # V-HACD (Voxelized Hierarchical Approximate Convex Decomposition)